 Zelda’s head pops up, must be Zoe C. Thirty seconds later she comes in with two loaves of bread and a box.

-“Louisa made a gorgeous cherry pie, standard crust with a lovely butter crumble on top, it was not to be resisted.”
+“Louisa made a gorgeous mixed berry pie, standard crust with a lovely butter crumble on top, it was not to be resisted.”

 She puts down the bread and shows us the pie.